JackAgtual/Net-Worth-Tracker/README.md

 ## Technical Details

-The frontend of this application was made using TypeScript, React, Material UI, and Chart.js.
-Material UI was used to get a good looking, easy to use, and cohesive user interface.
+Utilized a modern tech stack featuring React, TypeScript, and Material UI for the frontend.
+The choice of Material UI ensured a sleek, fully responsive user interface, enhancing the overall user experience.
 Chart.js was used to display a plot of the user's net worth vs. time chart.

-Firebase was used as a backend service for this application to allow users' data to persist across different sessions and machines.
+Firebase was integrated as the backend service to support user data persistence and real-time updates.

 ## Installation